 If you have a beard, this is the absolute minimum you need if you don’t want people to think you’re a lazy bum with a scraggly beard.
 For a more robust solution, you can even go so far as to put together a really nice beard grooming kit for yourself.

 Considering you’ll probably be using your trimmer at least once a week, they’re actually a pretty good deal and you can find them for between $20 and $100 (click the link to see the best prices on Amazon), depending on the kind of quality and features you are looking for.
-Head over to our comprehensive guide to pick the best one for you.
+Head over to our comprehensive guide to picking the best one for you.

 Find the right style for your beard